Shenzhen Tram

+History

 The initial system consists of 11.7 km and three lines.
 The tram links Qinghu Station on Line 4 of the Shenzhen Metro with central Guanlan, with service to Longhua areas including Automobile Industry City, Guanlan Strategic New Industries Park and the Science and Technology Service Center.
 It will eventually connect with Shenzhen Metro Line 4 at Xinlan Station.
 There are 21 stations, constructed at a cost of about 1.38 billion yuan (US$226 million).
 It is expected to help residents commute and relieve traffic congestion in the local area.
 A 3.8 km spur links Guanlan New Industry Park with Dahe Road.
 The spur is expected to cost 218 million yuan.

 Lines

-There are 2 lines in operation; line 1 (Qinghu – Xiawei) & Line 2 (Qinghu – Xinlan).
+There are 2 lines in operation; line 1 (Qinghu – Xiawei) and Line 2 (Qinghu – Xinlan).
 Lines 1 and 2 share tracks between Qinghu and Dahe, where they branch off.
 Line 3 formerly connected Xiawei with Xinlan, passengers travelling between Xiawei and Xinlan are now required to transfer at Dahe for a connection.

 Services formerly ran at a 20-minute frequency on each of Line 1, Line 2 and Line 3 with the parallel section between Qinghu and Dahe receiving a 10-minute frequency.
 To meet demand, services on Line 3 were withdrawn on 27 December 2017, and a 12-minute frequency was provided on Line 1 and Line 2, with a 6-minute frequency on the parallel section as these flows accounted for 94% of the demand.
 This provided an 87% increase in transport capacity.
 From 28 June 2018, an 8-minute frequency is applied on Line 1 and Line 2, with a 4-minute interval on the parallel section to meet increasing demand during peak hours.
 To meet the desired density, all the trams are put into service, the first in railway transport industry.